 At EPINUTRI we use the 5R framework as a scaffold, not a rigid protocol.
 Phases overlap.
 Not every patient needs every "R" at full intensity.
 What matters is the sequence and the logic behind each step.

-In practice this may involve a short-term elimination of key suspected triggers (commonly gluten, dairy, soy, corn, eggs, nightshades — though individual responses vary), correction of bowel-habit extremes, and where appropriate short, targeted antimicrobial protocols guided by history and testing.
-The most important 2026 update is comprehensive stool testing as a clinical multiplier.
-A head-to-head 2026 comparison published in functional gastroenterology literature found that patients whose antimicrobial protocols were guided by comprehensive stool testing (GI-MAP, GI Effects) achieved 73% symptom resolution at 12 weeks, compared with 41% for empirically treated patients.
-The takeaway is not that testing is always necessary; it is that when testing is accessible, it substantially improves outcomes.
+In practice this may involve a short-term elimination of key suspected triggers (commonly gluten, dairy, soy, corn, eggs, nightshades -- though individual responses vary), correction of bowel-habit extremes, and where appropriate short, targeted antimicrobial protocols guided by history and testing.

-Evidence snapshot: Low-FODMAP diets and selectively targeted antimicrobials (e.g. rifaximin in IBS-D under specialist supervision) illustrate how removal strategies reduce symptoms in carefully selected patients.
-Long-term restriction without re-introduction risks worsening microbial diversity and nutritional status — Remove is a phase, not a permanent state.
+Evidence snapshot: Low-FODMAP diets (NICE, 2017) and selectively targeted antimicrobials (e.g. rifaximin in IBS-D under specialist supervision; Chen et al., 2015) illustrate how removal strategies reduce symptoms in carefully selected patients.
+Long-term restriction without re-introduction risks worsening microbial diversity and nutritional status -- Remove is a phase, not a permanent state.

 Once irritants are stepping back, Replace addresses digestive insufficiencies that block absorption and perpetuate symptoms.
 Common findings: exocrine pancreatic insufficiency (low elastase on stool testing), hypochlorhydria (surprisingly common in patients over 50 and in autoimmune populations), and bile-acid malabsorption (especially post-cholecystectomy or with fat-soluble vitamin deficiencies).

-This is the phase most patients associate with "gut health" — probiotics and prebiotics to restore a diverse microbial community.
+This is the phase most patients associate with "gut health" -- probiotics and prebiotics to restore a diverse microbial community.
 The 2026 evidence base is far more strain-specific than the wellness-market narrative.
+For a detailed breakdown of the latest reinoculation science -- including keystone species targeting, precision prebiotics, and postbiotics -- see our 2026 Reinoculate phase update.

 Evidence snapshot: Strain-specific probiotic use has strong indication-matched RCT support.
 The fermented-foods finding is from a small but well-designed dietary RCT and continues to attract follow-up work.
 Polyphenol-microbiome research is rapidly growing and clinically promising; treat as "emerging, mechanistically plausible" rather than settled.

-The intestinal lining — a single layer of epithelial cells held together by tight-junction proteins — is where the clinically meaningful "leaky gut" concept lives.
+The intestinal lining -- a single layer of epithelial cells held together by tight-junction proteins -- is where the clinically meaningful "leaky gut" concept lives (Konig et al., 2016).
 When tight junctions become permeable, partially digested food proteins and bacterial lipopolysaccharides (LPS) cross the barrier, triggering low-grade systemic immune activation.
 The Repair phase targets that barrier directly.

 Evidence snapshot: L-glutamine and omega-3 effects on intestinal permeability and inflammation have systematic-review-level support.
 Zinc carnosine has narrower but consistent evidence.
 Vitamin D's mucosal role is mechanistically strong with growing clinical correlation evidence.